Asymptotic behavior of the dimension of the Chow variety: Families of cycles

 \begin{defn} Let $X$ be a projective variety.
 We say that a family of $k$-cycles $p: U \to W$ on $X$ is a rational family if every cycle-theoretic fiber lies in the same rational equivalence class. \end{defn}

-\begin{rmk} Definition \ref{familydef} has a number of deficiencies.
-For example, many intuitive constructions of families of cycles fail to meet the criteria: the map $\mathbb{A}^{2} \times \mathbb{A}^{2} \to \mathrm{Sym}^{2}\mathbb{A}^{2}$ is not flat over a characteristic $2$ field as pointed out in \cite{kollar96}.
-Since we are primarily interested in the ``generic'' behavior of families of cycles, these shortcomings are not important for us.
-On the other hand, the geometric flexibility of Definition \ref{familydef} will be very useful. \end{rmk}
+\begin{rmk} Note that many intuitive constructions of families of cycles fail to meet the criteria: the map $\mathbb{A}^{2} \times \mathbb{A}^{2} \to \mathrm{Sym}^{2}\mathbb{A}^{2}$ is not flat over a characteristic $2$ field as pointed out in \cite{kollar96}.
+Since we are primarily interested in the ``generic'' behavior of families of cycles, these shortcomings will not be important for us. \end{rmk}

 The following constructions show how to construct families of cycles from subsets $U \subset W \times X$.

 \begin{constr}[Cycle version] Let $X$ be a projective variety and let $W$ be an integral variety.
 Suppose that $Z = \sum a_{i}V_{i}$ is a $(k+\dim W)$-cycle on $W \times X$ such that the first projection maps each $V_{i}$ dominantly onto $W$.
 Let $W^{0} \subset W$ be the (non-empty) open locus over which every projection $p: V_{i} \to W$ is flat and let $U \subset \Supp(Z)$ denote the preimage of $W^{0}$.
 Then the map $p: U \to W^{0}$ defines a family of cycles where we assign the coefficient $a_{i}$ to the component $V_{i} \cap U$ of $U$. \end{constr}